derek-baker/mymonitor-pipe-importexcel/readme.md

 ## Getting Started
 - Clone the repo.
-- Open a [Powershell](https://github.com/PowerShell/PowerShell#get-powershell) session and cd to the roow of the repo cloned previously.
+- Open a [Powershell](https://github.com/PowerShell/PowerShell#get-powershell) session and cd to the root of the repo cloned previously.
 - Install dependencies:
     ``` ps1
     Install-Module -Name ImportExcel -Scope CurrentUser -RequiredVersion '7.8.4'